-Operations Outside the U.S. Our operations outside the U.S. accounted for approximately 41%, 55%, 54% and 47% of our total consolidated revenues for the Successor period from April 24, 2021 through December 31, 2021 and the Predecessor periods from January 1, 2021 through April 23, 2021 and the years ended December 31, 2020 and 2019, respectively.
+Operations Outside the U.S. Our operations outside the U.S. accounted for approximately 53%, 41% and 55% of our total consolidated revenues for the Successor periods for the year ended December 31, 2022 and from April 24, 2021 through December 31, 2021 and the Predecessor period from January 1, 2021 through April 23, 2021, respectively.
 See "Risk Factors - Regulatory and Legal Risks - Significant portions of our operations are conducted outside the U.S. and involve additional risks not associated with U.S. domestic operations" in Item 1A of this report.